Combodo/iTop/readme.txt

-Antoine Coetsier for the CAS support and tests Vincenzo Todisco for his contribution to the enhancement of the webservices Tobias Glemser and Sabri Saleh for their consulting about iTop security
+Antoine Coetsier for the CAS support and tests Vincenzo Todisco for his contribution to the enhancement of the webservices Tobias Glemser and Sabri Saleh for their consulting about iTop security Claudio Cesar Sanchez Tejeda for his contribution to bug fixes on the export and data synchronization

 2. INSTALLATION
    ============